Entrainment in Resolved, Dry Thermals: Introduction

 The $1/r$ form of the entrainment assumption \eqnref{ent1} is a plausible inference from basic dimensional analysis, and has been indirectly verified in laboratory experiments.
-In particular, `dry' thermals \note{propagating through a neutral ambient} with no phase change or buoyancy source were studied by \cite{richards1961}, \cite{scorer1957}, and \cite{morton1956} (hereafter R61, S57, and MTT56 respectively); these authors wrote down theories consistent with \eqnref{ent1}, found their experiments in broad agreement with those theories.
+In particular, `dry' thermals \note{propagating through a neutrally-stratified (`neutral') ambient} with no phase change or buoyancy source were studied by \cite{richards1961}, \cite{scorer1957}, and \cite{morton1956} (hereafter R61, S57, and MTT56 respectively); these authors wrote down theories \newnote{based on} \eqnref{ent1}, and found their experiments in broad agreement with those theories.

-This work on idealized dry thermals \note{in a neutral ambient} provides a foundation on which a thorough and fundamental understanding of cumulus thermals might be built, presumably in the hierarchical manner often adopted in climate modeling \citep{jeevanjee2017a, held2005}.
+This work on idealized dry thermals \note{in a neutral ambient}\footnote{\newnote{These experimental works, and our current study, assume the fluid is Boussinesq, i.e., the background density is assumed to be nearly constant.
+Thus, a buoyant fluid parcel which does not entrain or detrain would maintain constant volume as it rises.
+We thus neglect effects from atmospheric density stratification which may be included in, e.g., the anelastic approximation.}} provides a foundation on which a thorough and fundamental understanding of cumulus thermals might be built, presumably in the hierarchical manner often adopted in climate modeling \citep{jeevanjee2017a, held2005}.
 Despite the simplicity of this case, however, questions remain.
-Perhaps most surprisingly, the well-cited work of \cite{turner1957} suggests that entrainment in thermals is \emph{not} fundamentally turbulent, but rather arises from a kinematical constraint relating the thermal's impulse $P$, circulation $K$, and radius $r$: \beqn P \ = \ \pi \rho K r^2 \ . \eeqn Here the circulation $K$ is computed along a roughly semi-circular circuit passing through the center of the thermal's vortex ring and then returning through the ambient fluid.
+Perhaps most surprisingly, the well-cited work of \cite{turner1957} suggests that entrainment in thermals is \emph{not} fundamentally turbulent, but rather arises from a \newnote{relationship} between the thermal's impulse $P$, circulation $K$, and radius $r$: \beqn P \ = \ \pi \rho K r^2 \ . \eeqn Here the circulation $K$ is computed along a roughly semi-circular circuit passing through the center of the thermal's vortex ring and then returning through the ambient fluid.
 If the density anomaly is negligible along this circuit, then the circulation should be constant \citep{fohl1967}.
 This conclusion is supported by experiments \citep{zhao2013}.

 As for the impulse $P$, it can be regarded as a generalized momentum of the fluid which can only be changed by external forces, such as gravity, and which is unaffected by internal forces such as pressure or viscosity \citep[e.g.][]{shivamoggi2010,batchelor2000}.
 In the presence of positive buoyancy and no other external forces, then, we must have $dP/dt>0$.
 Following \cite{turner1957}, we can then combine this with constant $K$ and \eqnref{turner1} to deduce that \beqn \frac{d (r^2)}{dt} = \frac{1}{\pi\rho K} \frac{dP}{dt} \ > 0\ , \eeqn i.e. \emph{\note{buoyant} thermals must entrain}. \note{(Similarly, for a vortex ring of descending, negatively buoyant fluid, both $dP/dt<0$ and $K<0$, so the radius also increases.)} \note{Although this argument implicitly neglects the effects of viscosity, it does not rely on turbulent fluctuations.
 Thus, it predicts that laminar and turbulent thermals should entrain in the same way.
 Physically, this is because a vortex ring of a specified size and circulation can only translate at a given velocity; if the velocity changes, then the radius must change.} This implication is quite surprising in light of the vast literature attributing entrainment in thermals to turbulence, but so far has received little attention.